 Copy permalink to share

 Tillandsia usneoides (Linnaeus) Linnaeus.
-Spanish-moss, Long-moss, Pastle.
-Phen: Feb-Aug.
-Hab: Branches of trees, especially in swamps, but elsewhere where air humidity is high enough, often even in dry forests (for instance, Tillandsia is abundant on Quercus laevis in an extensive very dry longleaf pine sandhills near Wilmington, NC, which receives frequent fog from the Cape Fear, Brunswick, and Northeast Cape Fear rivers).
-Dist: S. MD (historically), se.
+Common name: Spanish-moss, Long-moss, Pastle.
+Phenology: Feb-Aug.
+Habitat: Branches of trees, especially in swamps and maritime hammocks, but elsewhere where air humidity is high enough, often even in dry forests (for instance, Tillandsia is abundant on Quercus laevis in an extensive very dry longleaf pine sandhill near Wilmington, NC, which receives frequent fog from the Cape Fear, Brunswick, and Northeast Cape Fear rivers).
+Distribution: S. MD (historically), se.
 VA south to s.
 FL, west to s.
 AR, TX, and Mexico; West Indies; Central and South America.
+T. usneoides is the only member of the very large genus Tillandsia to occur north of s.
+GA.

 Origin/Endemic status: Native